Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/redemption-and-balance-rules.md

 ```

 ## How Rules Work
-Balance and Redemption Rules are evaluated for each line item during Checkout.
-Rules operate on a Rule Context, described below.
-Values are applied one by one during Checkout.
-Redemption Rules only determine whether the Value their set on can be applied and do not affect whether other Values can be applied.
+Values are applied one by one to each line item in turn during checkout.
+Balance Rules and Redemption Rules are evaluated for each line item during checkout.
+Rules operate on a rule context, described below.
+Redemption Rules only determine whether the Value they're set on can be applied and do not affect whether other Values can be applied.

 ### Rule Context
 ```json